 I’d also like to thank the creators of these gluten free goodies and provide a bit of information about their backgrounds.
 Luca Montersino is Eataly’s Pastry Chef and the only pastry chef in Italy to have created a scientific, healthy alternative to pastries.
 He has dedicated years of research to the development of healthy pastries designed specifically for people with celiac disease, food allergies and intolerances.
 He also founded and created the pastry line, “Golosi di Salute” or “Gluttons for Health,” now available at Eataly.

 Katia Delogu is the Head Pastry Chef at Eataly USA.
 After graduating from l’Istituto Alberghiero di Torino, she worked at Pasticceria Colosseo di Torino for six years perfecting her craft.
 Then for nine years, Katia worked for Neuv Caval d’ Brons di Torino as a head chef of the confectionary department.
 She is now spends her time at Golosi di Salute working alongside Luca Montersino, creating these incredible pastries for Eataly Chicago and the other Eataly locations around the world.

 Now experience real Italian tiramisù, panna cotta and mousse gluten free style thanks to Chef Luca, Chef Katia and the Eataly team in downtown Chicago!
 By the way, our team taste testers all agreed that they would never have known that any of these were gluten free!

-For those of you world travelers, explore the other 25 Eataly locations across the globe including 10 in Italy, 13 in Japan, 1 in Dubai, 1 in Turkey and 1 in New York City!
+For those of you world travelers, explore the other Eataly locations across the globe including those in Italy, Japan, Dubai, Turkey and New York City, to name a few!

 After you indulge in these gluten free desserts, let me know your thoughts!